Calcium Scales: Causes, Clearing and Preventing White Flakes in your Naked Pool.

 5).
 Rinse the salt cell again with a hose pipe to clean off loose buildups and rust after the mild acid wash, and then reinstall the oxidiser cell and turn system back on.

-How Clear White Calcium Flakes from the Pool
+How to Clear White Calcium Flakes from the Pool

 To clear white flakes from your pool, you should have already cleaned your salt cell and then follow these next steps.